-In addition to compliance with the SEA Directive, the preparation and implementation of the Draft Plan must meet the provisions of Article 6(3) of the EU Habitats Directive (92/43/EEC) for the requirement for AA.
-An Appropriate Assessment (AA) was undertaken in conjunction with the preparation the Draft Plan.
+In addition to compliance with the SEA Directive, the preparation and implementation of the Plan must meet the provisions of Article 6(3) of the EU Habitats Directive (92/43/EEC) for the requirement for AA.

-The Draft Plan has undergone AA screening during its preparation, in parallel with SEA.
-The outcome of the screening stage was that it was determined that due to the types of development that could arise as a result of implementing the Plan, that significant effects could not be ruled out and that the Plan would need further assessment during its preparation.
-At the time of screening the Plan, the detail of the development objectives and settlement plans were not known so the screening was undertaken in a precautionary and strategic manner.
+Therefore the Draft Plan was subject to screening for Appropriate Assessment (AA) during its preparation.
+It was determined at screening stage that due to the types of development that could arise as a result of implementing the Plan, significant effects could not be ruled out and therefore the Plan would need further assessment during its preparation.
+At the time of screening the Plan for AA, the detail of development objectives and settlement plans were not known so the screening was undertaken in a precautionary and strategic manner.

-The Draft Plan has been subject to "Stage 2 AA" as required by Article 6(3) of the Habitats Directive (92/43/EEC) and a NIR has been prepared to accompany the Draft Plan and Draft SEA Environmental Report on public display.

-The preparation of the Draft Plan, SEA and AA has taken place concurrently and the findings of the AA have informed both the Plan and the SEA.
+Therefore the Plan has been subject to "Stage 2 AA" as required by Article 6(3) of the Habitats Directive (92/43/EEC) and a Natura Impact Report (NIR) has been prepared to accompany the Plan.
+The preparation of the Plan, SEA and AA has taken place concurrently and the findings of the AA has informed both the Plan and the SEA.